zerok1986/mikyflix/README.md

 npm run start
 ```

+## 💻 Deployed Version Demo

+Please visit [this link](https://mikyflix.netlify.app/) to see the deployed version.

 ## 📫 Contributing <mikyflix>
 <!---If your README is long or if you have any specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->